-thember 1966, the Council of the American Association for the Science (AAAS) passed an amended version of a resolution of the University of Montana.
-We may be modify his environment on an unprecedented scale, but that modern of such modification, whether for civilian or military pursuant known.
-The resolution went on to call for the establishment committee to study the use of chemical and biological agents to an environment, including such use in warfare, and it volunteered the AAAS cooperation with government agencies in completing such a study.
+In December 1966, the Council of the American Association for the Advancement of Science (AAAS) passed an amended version of a resolution introduced by Professor E. W. Pfeiffer of the University of Montana.
+The resolution stated that modern science and technology had given man the ability to modify his environment on an unprecedented scale, but that the full impact of such modification, whether for civilian or military purposes, was not known.
+The resolution went on to call for the establishment of an AAAS committee to study the use of chemical and biological agents to modify the environment, including such use in warfare, and it volunteered the AAAS cooperation with government agencies in completing such a study.7

-The AAAS board of directors appointed an ad hoc committee on environmental alteration in March 1967, and in May this committee issued a report calling for studies of the short- and long-term consequences (particularly the latter) of massive uses of pesticides and herbicides, such as the targe-scale use of herbicides in the defoliation and crop destruction programs in Vietnam.
+The AAAS board of directors appointed an ad hoc committee on environmental alteration in March 1967, and in May this committee issued a report calling for studies of the short- and long-term consequences (particularly the latter) of massive uses of pesticides and herbicides, such as the large-scale use of herbicides in the defoliation and crop destruction programs in Vietnam.
 Shortly thereafter, top officials of the AAAS approached the Department of Defense.
 In a letter to Secretary McNamara, on September 13, the AAAS president stated that while the military use of herbicides in Vietnam was based on tactical and strategic considerations, these chemicals could have such long-range consequences on both Vietnam and other areas that the subject was deserving of further study "... under the highest responsibile political auspices."
 The letter suggested that the National Academy of Sciences or an independent commission conduct the necessary research.